 University of Iowa Policy on Private Student Loans

-The University of Iowa does not actively promote private student loans and recommends that families apply for need-based financial aid and/or federal loans by annually completing the FAFSA.
-We recommend that students exhaust their federal loans, inlcuding Parent PLUS loan, first because they may have lower, fixed interest rates, and more flexible repayments options.
-Federal student loans also offer deferment options, forgiveness programs, and income-based repayment plans that may not be available form all private lenders.
+The University of Iowa recommends that families apply for need-based financial aid and/or federal loans by annually completing the FAFSA.
+We recommend that students exhaust their federal loans, including Parent PLUS loans, first because they may have lower, fixed interest rates, and more flexible repayment options.
+Federal student loans also offer deferment options, forgiveness programs, and income-based repayment plans that may not be available from all private lenders.

 The University of Iowa is concerned about student debt levels and requires students to receive loan counseling with a Financial Aid Advisor prior to the private loan being processed.
 Significant debt can negatively impact post-graduate opportunities, including preferred career choices as well as academic pursuits such as graduate or professional studies.
 Advisors educate students about loan repayments strategies and ways to minimize loan debt while in college.